Jason Harper

 Jason Carl Harper is an American politician who was a member of the New Mexico House of Representatives from the 57th district.
 He assumed office on January 15, 2013.

 Education

-Harper earned his BS in chemical engineering from New Mexico Institute of Mining and Technology, his master's degree in the subject from Purdue University, and his PhD in it from the University of New Mexico.
+Harper has a BS from New Mexico Institute of Mining and Technology, a master's degree from Purdue University and a PhD from the University of New Mexico all in chemical engineering.